prashantRmishra/MachineCoding/solidprinciple/revision-notes/SolidPrinciples.md

 //This is clear violation of Liskov substitution principle

-//Solution is seggragate the fat interface into different interfaces
+//Solution is segragate the fat interface into different interfaces

 public interface IPrint{
 	public void print();